KakaoCup/Kakao/kakao-ext-clicks/README.md

 # Kakao custom clicks

 Espresso clicks implementation sometimes causes additional problems while devices are unstable.
-It could be a click that was registered and long click.
-Click that didn't register at all.
+It could be a click that was registered as long click.
+Click that is not registered at all.
 And so on.

 From the [androidx.test.espresso.action.GeneralClickAction.perform] comment: